bishwarup307/odin-calc/README.md

   3. Operand-Number-Number sequence: Ignores the first operand, focusing on the last number.
   4. Number-Operand-Number sequence: Performs the operation and updates the stack with the result.

+🚀 The code is heavily commented for understanding and collaboration.

 #### Background image by [Gerd Altmann from Pixabay](https://pixabay.com/illustrations/pay-digit-number-abundance-count-1036469/)